Pan American Nikkei Association: Presidents

-Biennial conventions
+Biennial COPANI conventions

-PANA conventions are an opportunity for the nikkei from North and South America to share and discuss issues and events with cultural, historical, political and economic and political consequences that transcend national borders.
+The Conventions of the Pan American Nikkei (COPANI) or PANA conventions are an opportunity for the nikkei from North, Central and South America to share and discuss issues and events with cultural, historical, political and economic consequences that transcend national borders.
 These gatherings foster idea exchange and create a forum for personal interaction.

 The biennial conventions are intended to promotes closer relationships amongst the Nikkei organizations in the Western Hemisphere.
 PANA conventions are planned in alternating locations amongst North, Central and South American countries.